BACKGROUND:

 In this exercise the students will write a

-report on an arthropod of their choice.
-The example, of the butterfly and
+paragraph on an arthropod of their choice.
+They will try and find out

-Moths and butterflies belong to the group
+butterflies belong to the group

 called the Lepidoptera.
 They are medium to large sized insects with mouthparts